imagoiq/lilypond2anki/README.md

 1. Create a folder under `./src` with the desired deck name
 2. Put your `.ly` files inside
-3. Add header to your file
+1. Add header "info" to your files

-3. Run the following command:
+1. Run the following command:

 ```
 ./lilyToAnki.sh